 The uniform distribution has a number of common applications.
-It is possible to generate a stream of random numbers that have a uniform distribution using software, which can then be used to generate random observations for other distributions, including discrete distributions as well as the normal distribution.
+It is possible to generate a stream of random numbers that have a uniform distribution using software, and from these values produce random observations for other distributions, including discrete distributions as well as the normal distribution.
 The uniform distribution can also be used to generate random sampling points along a transect for ecological studies, or random x, y coordinates for placing quadrats within an area (see below).
-It can also be used to generate random samples from a population, or randomly order treatments in an experiment.
+It can also be used to randomly sample from a population, or to randomize the order of treatments in an experiment.